thecodingvivek/Electric-Grid-Network-using-DSA/README.md

 # What's the Buzz?

 Ever wondered how electricity knows where to go?
-Neither do we!
-But we used graphs to figure it out anyway.
-Think of this as a simulation where each pole is a node, and the connections between them are edges.
-We optimize routes, reduce power loss, and make sure you’re not left in the dark.
+Neither do i!
+But i used graphs to figure it out anyway.
+Think of this as a simulation where each pole is a node, and the connections between them are edges. i optimize routes, reduce power loss, and make sure you’re not left in the dark.

 # Tech Stack: